LEARN FROM OVER 250 INDUSTRY EXPERTS

 It may also be possible to talk to many of our speakers who will stay online for informal follow-up conversations in the Discord server.
 You will be emailed a link to this at the start of the event (there will also be a link in the MeetToMatch platform).

 All the talks will be recorded with a video link posted to a private space after about 48 hours.
 So, Monday’s talks will be available on Wednesday to watch on-demand, and so on.
-We’ll share the link with ticket holders by email so you can catch up later.
+We’ll share the link with ticket holders by email so you can catch up later, and you’ll find that the links in MeetToMatch will be updated with the recording link.

 You will have heard from our events team about getting you set up, and if you haven’t already you’ll be invited to take part in a test video.
 You will need Zoom on your device and the team will talk you through setting that up.